 There may be situations where users access a web service which is, for example, hosted on a Apache Web server and users are authenticated by some authentication mechanism, let’s say, LDAP.

 If the same users want to access a web service on an IIS Web server, they have to be authenticated by another mechanism, let’s say , Windows domain controller.

 Since there is no way to pass authentication verification between these two systems, users must log in twice in different system to authenticate themselves.

-In such situation, SiteMinder comes to play a vital role to these multiple login problems by providing a central access point called SSO (Single Sing-On) for all authentication mechanisms.
+In such situation, SiteMinder comes to play a vital role to these multiple login problems by providing a centralized access point called SSO (Single Sing-On) for all authentication mechanisms.

 Instead of being authenticated by each web service in different systems, users are authenticated by SiteMinder system.